 Sweet fennel is a culinary herb grown as a perennial in southern areas and as an annual in northern climates.
-While the vegetable-like Florence fennel really does need some sun, herbal sweet fennel can be grown in partial shade.
+While the vegetable-like Florence fennel really does need some sun, herb sweet fennel can be grown in partial shade.

 Salad Burnet is a perennial culinary herb.
-While it does like a bit of sun, it will put up with shade if other conditions are favourable.
+While it does like a bit of sun, it will put up with shade if other conditions are favorable.
 Salad Burnet is best grown directly from seed, as it does not transplant well.

-22. Purple Dead Nettle
+24. Purple dead Nettle

 Purple Dead Nettle is a perennial ornamental herb with lightly-striped green leaves and lovely light-purple flowers.
 As a mint relative, this plant is aggressive enough to survive and thrive in shady conditions.

 Dead nettle is most commonly used as a ground cover in shade gardens.
 Cultivars are available with white flowers, pink flowers, and variegated leaves.

 Horseradish is a large perennial culinary herb.
 While it grows best in full sun, horseradish is incredibly hardy and will survive shady conditions with a bit of ambient light and enough water.
 Horseradish grown in shade is best established from the division of an existing healthy plant (as opposed to from seed).

 Horseradish is eaten mostly as a condiment.
 It has a very strong spicy flavor.
 It is sometimes used alongside mustard and is also a popular side for beef dishes (think beef dip, roast beef with Yorkshires, et cetera).
 Horseradish is also a main component of imitation wasabi paste served alongside sushi.